USING IRONBARCODE

 How to Read a Barcode from Camera in VB .NET

 IronBarcode library allows you to read barcode image files and also when streamed from cameras.
 It also supports the reading of barcodes from a PDF document.
-Able to scan a maximum one barcode at a time.
+It is able to scan a maximum of one barcode at a time.
 The barcode type needs to be specified at the time of reading the barcode image in the VB.NET barcode reader SDK.

 How to Read a Barcode from Camera in VB .NET